ramses-tech/ramses/docs/source/raml.rst

 Authentication
 --------------

-In order to enable authentication, add the ``auth`` paramer to your .ini file:
+In order to enable authentication, add the ``auth`` parameter to your .ini file:

 .. code-block:: ini